prpole/columbia_orals/polefrone_preoral_b2.md

 compressed miniature; these communities in turn both further the progress of globalization by contributing to its division of labor and make that globality more visible by sheer concentration of difference.

+# Conclusion: The White Frontier

+It is no coincidence that a hermeneutic principle criticized for its indifference to history's victims fails to account for non-white literary histories.
+It hardly needs to be reiterated (and yet needs always to be reiterated despite) that the "hither edge of free land" in Turner's thesis had on the other side of it, not empty space, but societies that fall under the categorization of "savagery" in this estimation.
+But also absent from this frontier theory of literary density are the narratives of the invisible labor force pushing the frontier forward---a movement that, in Turner's hands, is entirely naturalized and without mechanism or agent, as though the frontier border were literally blown forth by the winds of "progress."

+For black voices, a different perspective is required, but perhaps not an entirely new paradigm. ...
+[Speed round of Hurston, Invisible Man, Black Boy.]